christianThardy/christianThardy.github.io/tom-interpretability.md

 - `basket` and initial state
 - `box` and current state

 The clustering remains clear as the attention and MLP layer outputs are added back to the residual stream with updated relationships.
 The separation of "knowledge states" (e.g. what John knows vs. doesn’t know, what Mark knows) appears linear.
-This makes sense because if tokens did not cluster within residual stream space, linear transformations across layers would be less informative and they wouldn't be meaningful.
+This makes sense because if then tokens did not cluster within residual stream space, linear transformations across layers would be less informative and they wouldn't be meaningful.

 <br>